Home » Does creatinine increase with age?

 Elevated creatinine doesn’t necessarily mean your kidneys are in a downward spiral.
 Anything outside the normal range (0.9 to 1.3 mg per deciliter for adult males and 0.6 to 1.1 mg per deciliter for adult females) may cause a healthcare provider to investigate further, but doesn’t always spell danger.

-ALSO READ : What causes low creatinine levels in adults?
+ALSO READ : What level of creatinine indicates kidney failure?

 normal creatinine